Featured CMMS

 • Over the next few decades, they evolved into a more sophisticated form of software — primarily so because of the advent of personal computers and the internet.

-• And, in the 1990s, CMMS software became more user-friendly and accessible.
+• And, in the 1990s, CMMS systems became more user-friendly and accessible.
 Besides, it also incorporated many other key functions like asset management and preventive maintenance — tasks that were handled manually till then.

 • The 2000s saw the rise of cloud based solutions.
 They offered real-time access and integration with other systems for tasks like enterprise asset management.

-• Today, modern CMMS platforms have evolved into connected CMMS or CAFM software.
+• Today, modern CMMS platforms have evolved into connected CMMS or connected CAFM software.
 They offer significantly enhanced capabilities than a legacy CMMS software always offered.

 For instance, Facilio’s connected CMMS uses state-of-the-art technologies like IoT/AI and does things 10x more efficiently than a legacy CMMS could ever do.